closemarketing/widgets-so-genesis/readme.txt

 === Widgets SO Genesis ===
-Contributors: closemarketing
+Contributors: closemarketing, davidperez
-Tags: genesis,
+Tags: genesis, widgets
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZYGC6AT5JFQVE
 Requires at least: 3.0
-Tested up to: 4.4
+Tested up to: 4.7.2
-Stable tag: 0.1
+Stable tag: 0.2
-Version: 0.1
+Version: 0.2

 Widgets for Page Builder SiteOrigin and Genesis Framework.

 == Description ==
 This plugin give you a bunch of widgets that allows you to draw content using Genesis and SiteOrigin Page Builder.

+Widgets included in this plugin:
+- Social Icons.
+- Contact information.
+- Child menu for pages.
+Shows child pages in sidebar in active page.

 Others Plugins: